 Want to add more healthy fats into your diet, but don’t know how?

-This Wednesday, I shared in the 411 Weekly Edit a study that found walnuts add good bacteria to our guts, in addition to being high in healthy fats, omega 3s, and antioxidants.
-In my book, walnuts win superfood of the week this week!
-If you’ve been missing out on the weekly digests full of health and wellness news, subscribe at the bottom of this post.
+A study that found walnuts add good bacteria to our guts, in addition to being high in healthy fats, omega 3s, and antioxidants.

 Chia seeds are an incredible superfood: they contain a complete protein (containing all essential amino acids) as well as omega-3s and fiber.
 They also absorb water efficiently and create a “gel” when soaked.
 I love this chia pudding for breakfast!

 If salads or smoothies aren’t your jam, trail mix is a great way to add those healthy fats into a dry, crunchy snack.
-Try my recipe, or make your own!
-BONUS: Go exploring, and bring the trail mix on a nature walk or hike!
+Try this recipe, or make your own!

-Guys…I could live on crudité platters.
-Almonds, veggies, olives, and hummus are the stuff of my dreams!
-They are great for gatherings, or just a casual picnic date with your love before the weather turns cold.
+Almonds, veggies, olives, and hummus are fantastic foods for entertaining and snack on.
+They are great for gatherings or just a casual picnic date with your love before the weather turns cold.
 BONUS: Unplug for those parties or dates by leaving your phone at home.